jourdefeu/RealTimeChat/README.md

 ### Client

-В App.jsx указывается нужный компонент
+In App.jsx specify the required component

-`npm start` - для запуска клиента
+`npm start` - to start the client